 A few minutes later, a patrolman is activating his lights/sirens and that free ride turns out to be very expensive.

-In my years as a criminal defense lawyer in Hackensack, NJ, I’ve represented countless high school and college students who got caught up in a difficult legal situation that could have easily been avoided.
-Our firm is constantly retained to represent defendants charged with DRUG crimes because they were caught riding in the same vehicle as a person with contROLLED DANGEROUS SUBSTANCES (cds).
+We have represented countless high school and college students who got caught up in a difficult legal situation that could have easily been avoided.
+Our firm is constantly retained to represent defendants charged with drug crimes because they were caught riding in the same vehicle as a person with controlled dangerous substances.

 In New Jersey, once police perform a motor vehicle stop, they are legally permitted (after establishing probable cause) to conduct a search of that vehicle.
-The instant any CONTROLLED DANGEROUS SUBSTANCES (CDS) is discovered, police almost always arrest everyone in that vehicle just for being in that vehicle.
-The reason for arresting everyone in the vehicle is so that the prosecutor can conduct their own investigation. the cops make the arrest and the prosecutor sorts it out. the secret to never finding yourself in this situation is this: never accept or give rides to people you barely know. if you know one person really well, but never met the other two passengers, don't get in that car! the potential for problems is too great.
+The instant any (CDS) is discovered, police almost always arrest everyone in that vehicle just for being in that vehicle.
+The reason for arresting everyone in the vehicle is so that the prosecutor can conduct their own investigation.
+The cops make the arrest and the prosecutor sorts it out.
+The secret to never finding yourself in this situation is this: never accept or give rides to people you barely know.
+If you know one person really well, but never met the other two passengers, don't get in that car!
+The potential for problems is too great.

 A top student could be on their way to to graduating summa cum laude, with a full ride to an Ivy League school, and that naïve, nanosecond-decision to accept a ride (from an acquaintance) could land their picture on the front page of the county paper.
 Every parent’s worst nightmare is opening the paper to find the picture of their child with a title that reads: “Super Student Arrested for Drug Possession”. (real case)